Skip to content

 Our data shows that even districts with a large percentage of inactive subs (those working less than 1 time per month) have similar fill rates to those with a lower percentage of inactive subs.
 Most likely, this result is because the vast majority of absences are filled by proactive substitutes accepting jobs online or the district assigning a specific sub.

-Also, the result may be vastly different in a district manually calling substitutes, where the sub-caller is wasting time every time he or she contacts a substitute who doesn’t want to work.
+Also, Importantly, this result may be vastly different in a district manually calling substitutes, where the sub-caller is wasting time every time he or she contacts a substitute who doesn’t want to work.

 Either way, best practices do still recommend taking the time at least annually to remove substitutes from the list who no longer intend to work.
-The effect on fill rates will vary for each district, and a cleaner sub pool of active subs will allow you to accurately report on your sub to teacher ratio and other fill rate-related data.
+The effect on fill rates varies for each district, and a cleaner pool of active subs will allow you to accurately report on your sub to teacher ratio and other fill rate-related data.

 What Is Contributing to a Substitute Teacher Shortage